tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Issues

 * Find a bug or want to request a new feature?
-Please let us know by submitting an issue or emailing maritime@esri.com
+Please let us know by submitting an issue.

 ## Contributing